stepmi/checkIncludes/README.md

 Checks all files of the project with default platform and configuration.

-> checkIncludes -p:x64 -c:Release -i:src\tools\filesystem.cpp -i:string ../checkIncludes/checkIncludes.vcxproj
+> checkIncludes -p:x64 -c:Release -r:src\tools\filesystem.cpp -i:string ../checkIncludes/checkIncludes.vcxproj

 Checks all files of the project, except tools/filesystem.cpp.
 Use platform x64 and configuration Release. #include "string" is not tested at all.

-> checkIncludes -o:src\tools\filesystem.cpp -o:src\tools\strings.cpp ../checkIncludes/checkIncludes.vcxproj
+> checkIncludes -s:src\tools\filesystem.cpp -s:src\tools\strings.cpp ../checkIncludes/checkIncludes.vcxproj

 Checks only tools/filesystem.cpp and tools/strings.cpp.